-Results of duplicate case samples must be within 5% or 0.005 g/dl of each other (whichever is greater).
+Results of duplicate case samples must be within 2% or 0.0020 g/dL, whichever is greater, of the mean of the two results.
 If sample duplicates are not within tolerance, then the case sample will be analyzed again by either using the original calibration curve and analyzing newly prepared case samples at the end of the original sequence run followed by at least 2 controls, or analyzing newly prepared case samples using a new calibration curve and controls.
 The results of all analyses will be recorded in the analysts' notes.